mahboube74/MLIR_Tasks/README.md

     mlir-opt --reconcile-unrealized-casts gemm_llvm_with_casts.mlir -o gemm_llvm.mlir
     mlir-translate --mlir-to-llvmir gemm_llvm.mlir -o gemm.ll

+you can see the output files in matmul directory.

 Task 4:

 first solution:
 In this task, we added a custom operation (linalg.vecvec) to the Linalg dialect in MLIR.
 This operation computes the dot product of two vectors and produces a scalar result.